mdsol/appconnect-ios/README.md

 The application contains the following important view controllers

 - **LoginViewController** - Handles user authentication based on a provided username / password.
+- **EmailViewController** - First step of user registration to use AWS S3 storage, enter a valid email address and confirm the same.
+- **PasswordViewController** - If user email is valid, create password and confirm the same based on criteria noted in screen.
+- **SecurityQuestionViewController** - Successfully setting password asks user to set security question for password retrieval.
+- **CreateAccountViewController** - Enter the answer to security question and create the account.
 - **FormListViewController** - Loads and displays the available forms for authenticated users.
 - **OnePageFormViewController** -  Loads and displays a form on a single screen, providing validation before users submit forms.
 - **MultiPageFormViewController** - Loads and displays a form one field at a time.
 Uses the FieldViewController to display the fields.